 The line drawing and stippling styles are quite different: line drawing shows edges and largely preserves high-frequency details, while the stippling method indicates tone and better preserves low-frequency content.
 Nonetheless, both methods produced similar responses overall.
 We might attribute this to lack of color, that being the main commonality between the two styles.
+The color hypothesis provides a speculative explanation for the differing valences of objects and scenes for stippled and line images compared with the rest: moreso than objects, scenes can be characterized and some content conveyed by large-scale use of recognizable colors, e.g., blue skies and oceans, grey clouds, or green vegetation.

 Although we may have expected similar responses to the images that were blurred overall and those where the background was blurred more than the primary object, there is considerable difference between the uniformly blurred images and those informed by the mask.
-In terms of the aesthetic judgement, while the uniformly blurred style was by far the least liked, the object-blur style was competitive with the other sophisticated rendering algorithms, apart from Orzan et al.'s photo abstraction.
+In terms of the aesthetic judgement, while the uniformly blurred style was by far the least liked, the objectblur style was competitive with the other sophisticated rendering algorithms, apart from Orzan et al.'s photo abstraction.
 Object blur also provided images with marginally higher arousal than most styles, as compared with uniform blur which yielded the least arousal.
 Altogether, this provides some support for the commonly held belief that image abstraction should pay attention to the content: less important content can be more abstracted than the more important content.
 Speculatively, the specific content may matter less than the simple fact of choosing some coherent subject for the image and portraying it more prominently than the background.